The Bastard of Istanbul: Summary

 The story is centred on the characters of Asya Kazancı and Armanoush Tchakhmakhchian.
 It is set in Tucson, Arizona; San Francisco, California; and Istanbul, Turkey.
 The novel deals with their families and how they are connected through the events of the 1915 Armenian genocide.
-At age nineteen, Armanoush travels secretly to Istanbul to search for her Armenian roots.
+At the age of nineteen, Armanoush travels secretly to Istanbul to search for her Armenian roots.

 Reception

-Geraldine Bedell of The Guardian wrote, "The book is important for having drawn attention to the massacres and to the Turks' ambivalence about them, and for what it has exposed about freedom of speech.
+Geraldine Bedell of The Guardian wrote: "The book is important for having drawn attention to the massacres and to the Turks' ambivalence about them, and for what it has exposed about freedom of speech.
 It's unquestionably an ambitious book, exuberant and teeming.
 But, perhaps because of the sometimes florid writing, reading it feels like holding a sack from which 20 very angry cats are fighting to escape."

 Lorraine Adams of The New York Times wrote, "When the novel's skeleton finally dances out of its flimsy closet, it's clear that although Shafak may be a writer of moral compunction she has yet to become — in English, at any rate — a good novelist.
 A valuable moment in the klieg lights has been squandered, but Shafak, still in her 30s, has more than enough time to grow into a writer whose artistry matches her ambition."